The Ultimate [Guide] to Get Into Rehab With No Money

 The Last Resort: Savings, Valuables, & Crowdfunding

-As a last resort for how to get into rehab with no money, there are three more options.
+As a last resort to getting into rehab with no money, there are three more options.
 The first is to take whatever money you can from your savings if you have one.
 While it may not seem like the best idea at first, it is much more financially sensible to take the money for treatment than prolong addiction and risk your well-being.

 If you do not have any savings or your savings will not be enough, there is also the option of selling off some valuables.
 Once again, this is not a pleasant or ideal solution, but it does work.
 In the end, a person’s life and well-being outweigh any physical possessions.
 Some items that retain value and sell well are cars, trucks, motorcycles, RVs, jewelry, trading cards, art pieces, sports memorabilia, and electronics.

-Although new ways of making money and getting financial assistance are being created all the time, at the moment, these are some of the best ways for how to get into rehab with no money.
+Although new ways of making money and getting financial assistance are being created all the time, at the moment, these are some of the best ways how to get into rehab with no money.
 First, you should utilize or try to get insurance from a private healthcare provider or through a public, government-funded program like AHCCCS.
-These entities exist to cover healthcare costs, and substance abuse treatment is as vital as any surgery or doctor’s visit.
-However, if insurance cannot cover everything you need, there are always loans and the potential for grants or scholarships.
-These can provide much needed financial relief, but there are some last-resort options if you do not qualify for whatever reason.
-Selling valuables, dipping into savings funds, and crowdfunding can also help you pay out-of-pocket for addiction treatment centers private pay programs.

 If you or a loved one live with substance use disorder, it can be challenging, but sobriety is possible.
-Call us today at 1-888-906-0952 to speak to an addiction specialist.
-We can find multiple options for treatment in your area that will fit your budget.
+Call us today at 1-888-906-0952 to speak to an addiction admissions specialist.
 Recovery is challenging, but with the right treatment, it can be easier.